wilsonmar/oss-perf/README.md

-This github public repo shows how to combine several "totally free" **open-source software** to measure performance, load, and capacity risks by
+This github public repo summarizes the technical approach to combine several "totally free" **open-source software** to measure performance, load, and capacity risks.
+The approach consists of:

    a) creating artificial load on
    b) a sample web app and
    c) sending metrics from verious sources into a central repository that
    d) allows various visualizations over time and various ohter dimensions which
    e) can be "sliced and diced" for insight.

 "Totally free" is in quotes because the spirit of free software is that the community which uses them contributes back.
 So if you see a typo that needs fixing or an idea that should be considered, please fork this repo,